Business interruption insurance: are you covered?

 This is when access to premises is hindered or prevented by something other than physical damage.

 Loss of attraction

 This clause intends to provide cover when specified events have a negative impact on revenue.
 For example, if an event causes a fall in the number of customers or potential customers visiting the business.

 My business interruption insurance doesn’t cover Covid-19.
 What can I do?

-If you believe you have a valid claim, contact your broker and submit a claim as soon as possible.
+If you believe that you have a valid claim, you should contact your broker and submit a claim as soon as possible.
 This is to ensure that you meet the policy conditions even though your insurer has indicated that your claim will not be paid.

 How we can help